Nissim Vaturi: Political career

 Vaturi worked as a political advisor to David Bitan.
-He was placed thirty-seventh on the Likud list for the April 2019 elections, but the party won only 35 seats.
+He was placed thirty-seventh on the Likud list for the April 2019 elections, when the party won only 35 seats.
 He was placed fortieth for the September 2019 elections, in which Likud won 32 seats.

 Although he missed out again in the March 2020 elections, in which he was placed fortieth and Likud won 36 seats, he entered the Knesset on 11 December 2020 as a replacement for Gideon Sa'ar, who resigned after leaving Likud to establish his own party.
 Placed thirty-seventh on the Likud list for the March 2021 elections, he lost his seat as Likud was reduced to 30 seats.
 For the 2022 elections, he was placed twenty-first on Likud's list.
 However, he was accused of manipulating his residential address to secure a more favorable position on the list during the primaries.
 He had initially run as a representative of regional councils but later changed his registered address to the local council of Katzrin, which falls under a different electoral district.
 This change enabled him to secure the 21st place on the list, as opposed to the 41st place he would have held as a representative of regional councils.
 Critics within Likud alleged that Vaturi did not genuinely reside in Katzrin and only changed his address for electoral purposes.
-Although the Likud court dismissed a petition against Vaturi on technical grounds, a police complaint was filed accusing him of submitting a false declaration and fraudulently obtaining a position.
+Although the Likud court dismissed a petition against Vaturi on technical grounds, a police complaint was filed, accusing him of submitting a false declaration and fraudulently obtaining a position.
 He was subsequently elected to the Knesset again, as Likud won thirty-two seats.

 Vaturi is currently a Deputy Speaker of the Knesset, and a member of the Knesset's Foreign Affairs and Defense Committee.

 Controversies

 In 2022 Vaturi's name was found on a construction project in Tel Aviv, when he was listed as the executing contractor for a recently started project on Basel Street in the city.
 The real estate developer explained that they were paying the Knesset member for the use of his construction license.
 However, officials from the Ministry of Construction and Housing emphasized that a contractor was not allowed to let others use their license.
 Additionally, serving Knesset members are prohibited from engaging in additional work.
 Vaturi refused to comment.

 In 2023 Vaturi claimed that some parents who support "LGBTQ values" are giving their boys dolls to play with to encourage them to be gay.
 He was condemned by members of his own family.

-In September 2025, after the United Kingdom and other countries recognized a Palestinian state in response to Israel’s conduct during the Gaza war, Vaturi wrote on social media: “Britain, Canada and Australia support the Nazis, then as now!”
+In September 2025, after the United Kingdom and other countries recognized a Palestinian state in response to Israel’s conduct during the Gaza war, Vaturi wrote on social media: “ Britain, Canada and Australia support the Nazis, then as now!”
+In actual fact, these countries fought against Nazi Germany in World War II.